supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

-The Paderborn Epic | St. Angilbert (probably) | ~500 lines survive (the original was probably ~2,500 lines) Wars of the City of Paris | Abbo Cernuus | ~1,300 lines The Deeds of Charlemagne | Poeta Saxo | ~2,700 lines
+The Paderborn Epic | St. Angilbert (probably) | ~500 lines survive (the original was probably ~2,500 lines) Wars of the City of Paris | Abbo Cernuus | ~1,300 lines The Deeds of Charlemagne | Poeta Saxo | ~2,700 lines The Praise of Louis the Pious | Ermold the Black | ~2,600 lines The Metrical Life of Abbot Eigil of Fulda | Candidus of Fulda | ~1,800 lines

 # 900s